couchbaselabs/photo-drop/ios/README.md

 About the implementation, `PhotoDrop` uses a QRCode for peer discovery.
 The QRCode is used for advertising an adhoc endpoing URL that a sender can scan and send photos to.
 Basic Authentication is used for authenticating the sender.
 On the receiver side, we securely generate a one-time username & password, bundle them with the URL endpoint and encode them in a QRCode presented by the receiver to the sender.
 Once the sender scans the QRCode, the sender will have the user and password for authentication.

 ## Build & Run

+Run the app using [Xcode 6.3](https://developer.apple.com/xcode/downloads/) or higher.
+It supports Swift 1.2.

 1. Clone this repository.

  ```